List of television programs by episode count

 The following is a list of television programs by episode count.
-Episode numbers for ongoing daytime dramas, such as soap operas, are drawn from the websites for the shows.
+Episode numbers for ongoing daytime dramas are drawn from the websites for the shows.
 Daily news broadcasts, such as The Today Show, Good Morning America, and SportsCenter, are not episodic in nature and are not listed.

-Single show
+List

-This is a list of television programs by episode count with 3,200 episodes minimum.
+This is a list of television programs by episode count with 3,000 episodes minimum.